 The next dropdown will allow you to select How questions behave.
 Some of the more commonly used options available for you to select from this dropdown are:

 - Deferred feedback – If this option is selected then the student must enter an answer to every question, and click submit on the quiz, in order to receive feedback.

 - Manual grading – This option is pre-selected for essay questions, but you are able to make any type of quiz question available for manual grading if you wish.

 - Immediate feedback – This option will allow the student to receive immediate feedback on their quiz attempt, after the answer has been selected.
 This use of quizzes is useful for self-assessment and formative activities.

 These options allow you to control what information students are able to see during their attempt at the quiz, immediately after the attempt, after they have submitted (but while the quiz is still available to students), and after the quiz is closed.

 You are able to restrict access to a quiz, based upon criteria you decide.
-For example, you are able to prevent students from accessing your quiz until after a particular date and time, require students to have achieved a particular grade in previous assignments before the quiz will be made available to them, control access based on content which has been included or excluded on their student profile page (for example surname or ID number), or add a set of ‘nested restrictions’ (available under ‘Restriction set’).
-Using ‘Restriction set’ you are able to combine restrictions in such a way so as to limit access to the quiz in a more granular way (for example, to students on a particular campus, who have received a grade of less than 50%).
+For example, you are able to prevent students from accessing your quiz until after a particular date and time, require students to have achieved a particular grade in previous assignments before the quiz will be made available to them, control access based on content which has been included or excluded on their student profile page (for example surname or ID number), or restrict the activity to only members of a certain group.